ChihabTemsamani/TEA-BOT/README.md

 An automatic shitposter for discord

 # Use

+NOTE: The Discord token is no longer stored in the variable "token", but rather "discord_token"

 To use simply run the bot on a linux machine with python3 installed and the discord pip3 module, or a script hosting platform like Heroku.
 Be sure to clone the `master` branch, and not `dev` as `dev` is the build we are currently working on, with new and possibly broken features.